arghyadeep99/Aarogya-Bot/README.md

 * [x] To understand user query, we make use of **Aho-Corasick** algorithm, to identify the patterns of type of question asked and fetch suitable results.
 * [x] Our Neo4j database is queried, and the  appropriate result is returned to the user.
 * [x] In case a question isn't found in our knowledge graph, we make use of question-answer pairs derived from [https://questiondoctors.com](https://questiondoctors.com) and use Question Similarity to see most probable question that matches the user query and return the answer correpsonding to that question.
 * [x] For Question Similarity, we initially tried Bidirectional LSTM + Attention model, but we were having problems trying to use it as a predictor function.
 So, we now use Siamese-LSTM to make our predictions for most probable question.
-Datasetused was Quora-Question-Similarity, hosted on [Kaggle](https://www.kaggle.com/c/quora-question-pairs/data).
+Dataset used was Quora-Question-Similarity, hosted on [Kaggle](https://www.kaggle.com/c/quora-question-pairs/data).
-* [x] The result fetched through question-similarity method may not aalways be most apt, since a completely unrelated question, still may match with some queries from our dataset, based on similarity score.
+* [x] The result fetched through question-similarity method may not always be most apt, since a completely unrelated question, still may match with some queries from our dataset, based on similarity score.
 We look forward to improve this segment of our chatbot in future.

 ---